RogerTerrill-Gatsby/Personal-Blog/content/blog/023-gatsby-apollo-postgresql/index.md

 ---
-title: Building a Full Stack Website with Gatsby, Apollo and PostgreSQL with Heroku Backend and Nelify Frontend
+title: Building a Full Stack Website with Gatsby, Apollo and PostgreSQL with Heroku Backend and Netlify Frontend
 date: '2019-08-28T22:42:03.284Z'
 ---